railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

    *Invoicing Workflow*

-An invoice can be generated from various documents like a `Sales Order`, a `Purchase Order` and also at the time of confirming a shipment.
-These methods will be proposed when you use OpenERP as a true accounting system.
+An invoice can be generated from various documents, such as a `Sales Order` and a `Purchase Order`, or at the time of confirming a shipment.
+These methods will be proposed when you use OpenERP as a truely integrated system.

 Of course, companies often work together with an external accountant who keeps their books.
 In that case, you would like to know which invoices exist and have been paid.